modularml/max/examples/inference/mistral7b-python-onnx/README.md

 First, install MAX as per the [MAX Engine get started guide](https://docs.modular.com/engine/get-started/).

+For this example, you also need a HuggingFace account and user access token saved as the `HF_TOKEN` environment variable.
+To generate the access token with READ permissions, follow the [instructions here](https://huggingface.co/docs/hub/en/security-tokens).
+Copy the access token and either set it as a permanent environment variable named `HF_TOKEN` or use it temporarily when you run the `run.sh` script, as shown below.

+Once you have your token properly set, you'll need to accept Mistral's terms and conditions on their HuggingFace page.
+Please visit [this link](https://huggingface.co/mistralai/Mistral-7B-v0.1) and accept the model's conditions.

 Then you can install the package requirements and run this example:

 ```sh